multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 }
 ```

-As you can see, we can directly call the storage mappers (like `deposit`) from inside the contract and compare with a local value.
+As you can see, we can directly call the storage mappers (like `deposit`) from within the contract and compare with a local value.
 No need to encode anything.

 Note: Even though we've already passed the payment in the `execute_esdt_transfer` method, we also have to pass it in the `fund` method of the smart contract.
 This is because by calling the sc method directly, the `#[payment]` macros do not intervene as they would during a normal transaction, so the function argument is not auto-filled.